dd32/td-gh-ex/readme.txt

 -It's recommended not to use a font-size larger than 4em for the Call to Action area.

 == Changelog ==

+=1.6 2019-08-10=
+Added support for wp_body_open
+Updated author URI.
+Removed google plus since this service has been discontinued.

 =1.5 2019-01-11=
 Code style changes to better comply with WordPress coding standards.
 Improved escaping.